 DDR4 has, for over a decade, been the RAM of choice for PCs and laptops.
 However, DDR5 is taking over with a great emphasis on improving user experience by doubling the bandwidth, reducing power consumption, and improving speeds.
 With a general expectation that DDR4 users will migrate to DDR5, there’s a need to explore the two RAMs in-depth to understand why one could be better than the other in the long run and whether the upgrade is urgent.
 Like older versions, there’s also a likelihood of DDR4 being rendered obsolete, hence the need for more information.
 Below we explore key differences between the two RAMs and the better choice.

 Side-by-Side Comparison: DDR4 vs. DDR5

-- Vengeance LPX is optimized for wide compatibility with the latest Intel and AMD DDR4 motherboards
+- Optimized for wide compatibility with the latest Intel and AMD DDR4 motherboards

 DDR4 vs. DDR5: What’s the Difference?

 DDR5 is meant to be an upgrade of DDR4.
 However, critics have criticized the gen 5 improvement, noting that it may not present many advantages to those using a PC for basic tasks and may only benefit those handling large tasks.
 Below are the key differences between the two RAMs.